-Along the way through life, each one of us we may have come across an individual that embodied great leadership skills.
+Along the way through life, each one of us, we may have come across an individual that embodied great leadership skills.
 These skills are difficult to sum up in words, but when embodied in its totality, it is truly magnetic.
 Such leaders are difficult to find, but they exist if we look hard enough.
 An effective leader draws from their values, to guide their decision, conduct, and dealing with others.
 They are a person of passion that struggles toward a cause that is bigger than themselves.
 They have dreams of bettering society and strive towards improving their character.
-Such leaders possesses great attributes that takes years to forge.
+Such leaders possess great attributes that takes years to forge.
 As well as providing great leadership, they provide inspiration, direction, commitment to excellence and most importantly, they lead by example.

-Effectives leaders have clear convictions about what is right and what is wrong.
+Effective leaders have clear convictions about what is right and what is wrong.

 An effective leader has self-knowledge.
 They have learned throughout their life experience, both the good and the bad.
 They have made mistakes.
 Great leaders learn from mistakes.
 They grow and develop their skills based on past occurrences.
 When they make a blunder, they take a mental note and try not to repeat the same mistake twice.
 They also realize that people who don’t make mistakes, are reluctant to try different perspectives.
-According to Shirley Hufstedler, a lawyer, former judge, and former U.S. secretary of education, “If you haven’t failed, you haven’t tried very hard.”
+According to Shirley Hufstedler, a lawyer, former judge, and former U.S. Secretary of education, “If you haven’t failed, you haven’t tried very hard.”
 Even through such mistakes, they remain firm in their ethics as they establish boundaries of what not to cross.
 They demonstrate integrity and remain consistent in their behavior.

 A great leader is not born, they are made.
 It is through an inventory of life experiences that great leaders are molded to lead their particular circumstance.
 “The techniques of leadership,” wrote Frederick and John Dyer, “are admittedly the most mysterious and the most difficult to teach.
 Yet, in the long run, the very fact that the (person) is trying to be a good leader shows through.
 People become what they seek to be.
 While everyone can become a great leader, not everyone has the inertia, the discipline, and patience to lead successfully.
-Such people lack the will-power to be patient during setbacks and they may not always have the vision to develop their true potential.
+Such people lack the willpower to be patient during setbacks and they may not always have the vision to develop their true potential.
 Becoming an effective leader is the ultimate act of spirit, mind, and body.
-If anyone has the will-power and if they want it badly enough, they can become a great leader.
+If anyone has the willpower and if they want it badly enough, they can become a great leader.

 One recipe of an effective leader is to direct the dream.
 Managing or directing the dream is first done by sharing the vision with all employees.
 The vision must also give purpose for the employees and staff to act and carry out the dream.
 It also has to be strategical.
 Everyone in business knows that people perform different functions.
 Therefore, it is important to give all employees in different departments an overarching purpose of the companies mission statement so everyone can rally towards the same goal.
 This involves creating a blueprint of how to reach the end goal.
 Once the goal has been set, the leader must begin to hire meticulously.
 Every great leader knows that great results are the result of great teams.
 The challenge occurs when trying to make the team become a cohesive unit that clicks.
 It’s a measured process that takes time for everyone to acknowledge each other’s skills.
 An effective leader must create a wow team.
 Successful hiring requires the leader to know the particular skills and behaviors to make the team flourish.